mrbinky3000/responsive_carousel/README.md

 ##Change Log

+### Version 1.5.1 - 2/15/2013
+- Bugfix where internal.nudgeDirection was never reset to null between nudges causing unwanted slider advancement under certain conditions
+- onShift function was returning fractions of pixels or NAN if the carousel was hidden.
+- hammer.js "swipe" event was causing weirdness.
+Disabled, as it is unnecessary for our needs.

 ### Version 1.5.0 - 2/11/2013
 - I had to invest LOTS of time into getting this ready for a major Fortune 500 client.
 It's no longer beta.
 It's ready for the real world!
 (It better be, because it's going to be used a lot on that web site)